 Gates Are Only Useful When Properly Maintained

 When it comes to renting or buying a home, security is often a major consideration.
-Property management companies, realtors, and HOAs know this, and many are only too quick to sell prospective residents on the peacefulness of a community, or the safety offered by tall gates and fences.
-However, once residents move in, they’re often dismayed to discover that the neighborhood that looked so peaceful in the daylight has a dark side their complex isn’t equipped to handle, or that the solid-looking security gate they were shown is out of order more often than not.
+Property management companies, realtors, and HOAs know this, and many are extremely quick to sell prospective residents on the peacefulness of a community, or the safety offered by tall gates and fences.
+However, once residents move in, they are often dismayed to discover that the neighborhood that looked so peaceful in the daylight has a dark side that their complex is not equipped to handle, or that the solid-looking security gate they were shown is out of order more often than not.

 This is part of what happened to one 23-year-old woman who had just moved into her first apartment in Dallas.
-Within days of her arrival in April of 2019, the complex’s security gate was left open pending repairs, allowing access to an assailant who raped and fatally strangled her in her new home.
-Her family’s ongoing lawsuit also alleges non-functioning security cameras and lights in the complex.
+Within days of her arrival in April 2019, the complex’s security gate was left open pending repairs, allowing access to an assailant who raped and fatally strangled her in her new home.
+Her family’s lawsuit also alleged that there were non-functioning security cameras and lights in the complex.

-A crime of this sort should not have come as a surprise to building management, given that it was only the latest in a series.
-The 16-year-old suspect charged with the rape and murder lived only a fifteen minute walk away from victim’s apartment and is also charged with raping three other women in their Dallas homes, as well as two more women in Louisiana.
+A crime of this sort should not have come as a surprise to building management, given that it was only the latest in a series of issues.
+The 16-year-old suspect charged with the rape and murder lived only a fifteen-minute walk away from the victim’s apartment and was also charged with raping three other women in their Dallas homes, as well as two more women in Louisiana.

 Students in Tuscaloosa, Alabama have been reporting a similar bait-and-switch security problem at an apartment complex specifically marketed as off-campus housing.
-In August, one of their classmates was killed in his sleep by a stray bullet that pierced his bedroom wall.
-The shot appears to have been fired during a robbery in front of the building.
-The surviving residents say, among other health and safety concerns, that the gate is never closed, and the onsite security doesn’t do them any good, because the crimes occur after security leaves for the day.
+In August 2019, one of their classmates was killed in his sleep by a stray bullet that pierced his bedroom wall.
+The shot appeared to have been fired during a robbery in front of the building.
+The surviving residents shared, among other health and safety concerns, that the gate was never closed, and the onsite security didn’t do them any good, because the crimes occurred after security had left for the day.

 Georgia Residents Have Good Reason to Worry about Safety

-Home invasion is a serious problem throughout Georgia, with 53,930 instances of burglary being recorded in 2017 alone.
-That makes for a rate of 517.1 burglaries per 100,000 residents, about 20% higher than the national average.
-It’s important to note that the term “burglary” applies not only to break-ins that result in a theft, but also to trespassing with the intent to commit a felony, such as rape or murder.
+Home invasion is a genuine problem throughout Georgia, with one burglary every 27 minutes and six seconds.
+It is important to note that the term “burglary” applies not only to break-ins that result in theft, but also to trespassing with the intent to commit a felony, such as rape or murder.
 These numbers include burglaries on commercial property, but the majority of the problem is felt at home.
-According to the FBI, 67.2% of burglaries in 2017 occurred in residential buildings.

 In October of 2018, a four- and five-year-old pair of sisters were molested in their Atlanta apartment by a man who apparently climbed through their bedroom window while they were asleep.
 According to neighbors of the family, the complex’s gate had been left out of order for months, allowing uncontrolled access to the grounds.

 A month later, a woman living in another complex with a broken gate in Brookhaven was accosted by an armed man outside her apartment.
 When she tried to fight back, he shot her in the leg and stole her purse.
-She survived and is now suing the complex, where other residents have said the gate breaking or being left open is a regular occurrence.
+She survived and sued the complex, where other residents have said the gate breaking or being left open is a regular occurrence.

-If you’re trying to determine whether a potential new apartment or condo complex is safe, it’s important not to be taken in by sales language and empty promises.
-Before signing a lease, it’s a good idea to:
+If you are trying to determine whether a potential new apartment or condominium complex is safe, it is important not to be taken in by sales language and empty promises.
+You need to take control.
+So, before signing a lease, it is a good idea to:

-- Visit the complex at multiple times of day, checking whether the gate is engaged
+Visit the complex multiple times a day, checking whether the gate is engaged.

-- Examine the property from all sides, noting less obvious means of access
+Examine the property from all sides, making sure there are no less obvious means of access.

 Security Gates Are One of the Most Efficient Ways of Improving Security